HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-medicationrequest-intro.md

 For this reason, clients implementing the International Patient Access specification SHALL query for both MedicationStatement and MedicationRequest when fetching patient Medication information.

+### Medication specificity

+When representing a prescribed medication, servers SHOULD use codings at the level of a clinical drug rather than ingredient or dose form (e.g. “loratadine 10mg oral tablet”, rather than a bare ingredient like “loratadine” or a dose form like “loratadine oral tablet”).